Security at Kyomi

 Data Security

-Your BigQuery Data
+Your Data Warehouse Data

 What we cache: Table and column metadata (names, types, descriptions) to enable intelligent search.
 This metadata is workspace-isolated.